 Main Differences Between Joined and Conjoined

-- Joined means linking or connecting two or more things, while conjoined means joining together of two things or bodies.
+- Joined means linking or connecting two or more things, while conjoined means joining together two things or bodies.

 - Joined originated from the old French word joindre, whereas conjoined originated from the old French word conjoindre.